hihackthis/hihackthis/README.md

 ### Hi there 👋

-I am Diego Moicano (a.k.a hihackthis), and I work with information security (Ethical Hacking). :sunglasses:
+I am Diego Moicano (a.k.a hihackthis), working with information security (Ethical Hacking). :sunglasses:

 ##